Data importInfinigraphNot available on AuraIntroduced in 2025.12

-There are several ways to load data into a sharded property database:
+There are several ways to import data into a sharded property database, depending on your use case and the size of your dataset.

 -

-Loading data transactionally into an existing sharded property database.
+Loading data incrementally into an existing sharded property database using

 You can use the neo4j-admin database import full command to import data from delimited files into a sharded property database as in a standard Neo4j database.